eiskalteschatten/developers-notebook/README.md

 ### Development Environment

-Since PHP 5.4 or later comes with a built-in server, it is recommended to use this during the development stage.
+Since PHP 5.4 or later comes with a built-in server, it is recommended, but certainly not required, to use this during the development stage.

 Simply navigate to the root directory of Developer's Notebook and run the following command: